 The operating budget is designed to provide funding for all ongoing city operations, as well as one-time, non-capital projects and work efforts, and to provide general support of the city and council work plan.
 The city prioritizes its operating budget resource allocation both across and within funds, providing capacity to respond to emerging and unanticipated needs, and in support of building resilience as an organization.

-The City, like most responsible people and organizations, has a “rainy day fund,” or money set aside to help the City continue to provide services and fulfill commitments when revenue is not adequate during a short period of time.
-Each fund has different reserve requirements and can be found beginning on page 243 of the Annual Budget Book .
+The city, like most responsible people and organizations, has a “rainy day fund,” or money set aside to help the city continue to provide services and fulfill commitments when revenue is not adequate during a short period of time.
+Each fund has different reserve requirements and can be found in the annual budget book..
+Annual Budget Book .

-Currently, General Fund reserves are 19 percent of total operating budget with a goal to increase 1 percent each year until 2020, when the reserve reach 20 percent.
-This will translate to about 2.5 months of primary operating costs the City is required to keep on hand to assist in times of financial crisis.
+General Fund reserves are 20% of total operating budget in 2020.
+This translates to about 2.5 months of primary operating costs the city is required to keep on hand to assist in times of financial crisis.
 Having reserves provides more financial stability and creates greater confidence among the public and City lenders.

-Staff continually compares actual events to the budget plan and make adjustments when necessary.
-During the year, financial reports are provided to City leaders and the public that compare the budget to actual values and provide information to help City leaders make decisions about possible changes in services and costs.
+Staff continually compare actual events to the budget plan and make adjustments when necessary.
+During the year, financial reports are provided to city leaders and the public that compare the budget to actual values and provide information to help city leaders make decisions about possible changes in services and costs.
 Additionally, there are two forms times a year when the City Council can make budget adjustments.

-The City Council holds study session on the Proposed Budget in August and September and public hearings in October.
-Below is a high level summary of different opportunities to engage in the budget process throughout the year.
-To obtain a City Council agenda go the City Council's webpage.
+The City Council holds study sessions on the Proposed Budget in August and September and public hearings in October.
+Below is a high-level summary of different opportunities to engage in the budget process throughout the year.
+To obtain a City Council agenda, go to the City Council's webpage.